-For two and three nearest-neighbours, the number of stationary points increased significantly from the fully connected reference.
-This situation is consistent with previous results for interatomic potentials with short-range forces in molecular systems.72-75 The present analysis also suggests that strong locality can induce more complex machine learning landscapes.
-This conjecture is supported by recent results for two- and three-layered perceptrons, which can have more locality than the single-layered perceptrons, and exhibit more local minima for a similar number of edge weight variables.
+For two and three nearest neighbours, the number of stationary points increased significantly from the fully connected reference.
+This situation is consistent with previous results for interatomic potentials with short-range forces in molecular systems [72-75].
+The present analysis also suggests that strong locality can induce more complex MLLs.
+This conjecture is supported by recent results for two- and three-layered perceptrons, which can have more locality than the single-layered perceptrons, and exhibit more local minima for a similar number of edge weight variables [18].

-Local minima for the two- and three-neighbour networks performed reasonably well on an unseen testing set, with two nearest-neighbours even outperforming the fully-connected model (Figure 6).
-One possible reason for this phenomenon is the DropOut argument; i.e. the reduced neural network minimises the problem of local regions of network coadaptation, and instead produces a small number of connections, which are independently good at predicting the correct class.
-Another possibility is that the new network has broken symmetry and therefore no longer has highly degenerate solutions arising from parameter permutation, which may facilitate expression of more complex fitting functions.
-This perspective is at least partially substantiated by the observation of much more complicated landscapes for reduced connectivity (Figure 6).
-Interestingly, however, only two poorly performing minima were found for the one nearest-neighbour model.
+Local minima for the two- and three-neighbour networks performed reasonably well on an unseen testing set, with two nearest neighbours even outperforming the fully-connected model (figure 6).
+One possible reason for this phenomenon is the DropOut argument; i.e. the reduced neural network minimises the problem of local regions of network coadaptation, and instead produces a small number of connections, which are independently good at predicting the correct class [69, 71].
+Another possibility is that the new network has broken symmetry and therefore no longer has highly degenerate solutions arising from parameter permutation, which may facilitate expression of more complex fitting functions [76].
+This perspective is at least partially substantiated by the observation of much more complicated landscapes for reduced connectivity (figure 6).
+Interestingly, however, only two poorly performing minima were found for the one nearest neighbour model.
 This observation likely reflects the fact that the architecture has significantly reduced capacity, since more than half the trainable weights are zero.
 Overall, our results suggest that in terms of the landscape, optimal architectures may balance sparsity and expressiveness to perform well on unseen testing sets.

-Although the reduced-connectivity landscapes obtained for the [2,10,4,1000,0.0001] architecture were significantly more frustrated than the fully-connected model, they were still relatively single-funnelled (Figure 6).
-To determine whether we could obtain glassy or multi-funnelled landscapes, we visualized disconnectivity graphs for two and three nearestneighbours and significantly reduced regularization (10-fold) architecture [2,5,4,1000,0.00001] (Figure 7).
+Although the reduced-connectivity landscapes obtained for the [2,10,4,1000,0.0001] architecture were significantly more frustrated than the fully-connected model, they were still relatively single-funnelled (figure 6).
+To determine whether we could obtain glassy or multi-funnelled landscapes, we visualised disconnectivity graphs for two and three nearest neighbours and significantly reduced regularisation (ten-fold) architecture [2,5,4,1000,0.00001] (figure 7).

-FIG. 7: Disconnectivity graphs for 2 (left) and 3 (middle) nearest-neighbours with reduced connectivity for the D1 dataset, compared to the fully-connected architecture (right).
-These results are for five nodes in the hidden layer and $\lambda = 0.00001$ .
+Figure 6.
+Disconnectivity graphs for 1 (top left), 2 (top right) and 3 (bottom left) nearest neighbours for the D1 dataset, compared to the fully-connected architecture (bottom right).
+The colouring runs from red (low testing AUC) to blue (high testing AUC).

-Since the regularization term is a convex L2 penalty, it is possible that part of the single-funnelled appearance of the reduced-connectivity networks is due purely to regularization; i.e. higher L2 regularization convexifies the landscape.
+Since the regularisation term is a convex L2 penalty, it is possible that part of the single-funnelled appearance of the reduced-connectivity networks is due purely to regularisation; i.e. higher L2 regularisation convexifies the landscape [15].
 Again, for the fully-connected case, we observed a single-funnelled appearance, substantiating our previous suggestion that this type of landscape is architecture dependent.
-However, for the two and three nearest-neighbour models, we observe that some additional sub-funnel structure starts to emerge (Figure 7).
+However, for the two and three nearest neighbour models, we observe that some additional sub-funnel structure starts to emerge (figure 7).
 This result highlights the strong effect of locality on single-layered architectures.